 Do I have to attend First Step?

-First Step is required for all new Kent State Stark freshmen age 20 and under.
-First Step invitations are mailed shortly after the student is admitted to Kent State Stark.
+First Step is required for all new Kent State Stark freshmen (recent high school graduates).
+First Step invitations are emailed shortly after the student is admitted to Kent State Stark.

-Can I register for classes before First Step?
+Can I register for classes before I attend First Step?

 No, all new students must complete the First Step program in order to enroll in classes.